Mokichi Okada: World Church of Messiah

-In 1954 he completed the sacred grounds at Atami but the same year he experienced a brain hemorrhage and almost died.
-As he started to recover, he told his close followers that he had received a miraculous blessing from God and had been born again as a Messiah, born again of the spirit by God in Heaven, and reported that as a consequence, his skin was like that of a new born baby and even his hair dresser had said his hair was soft like that of a newborn, and that it had regained its colour.
-Due to the controversial nature of these statements they were largely hidden from the public.
+In 1954, Okada completed the sacred grounds at Atami.
+However, in the same year he experienced a brain hemorrhage and almost died.
+As he started to recover, he told his close followers that he had received a miraculous blessing from God and had been born again as a Messiah.
+He said that he was born again of the spirit by God in Heaven.
+As a consequence, his skin was like that of a newborn baby, and even his hair dresser had said his hair was soft like that of a newborn and had regained its colour.
+Due to the controversial nature of these statements, they were largely hidden from the public.

 Death

 In 1955 he died, and left the church in the care of his wife.
 His followers honoured his death as his ascension into heaven.

 Family

 Okada's second wife Yoshi Okada became Nidai-Sama (second spiritual leader) upon his death, as she inherited the seat of Kyoshu, spiritual leader of the church.
 With the death of Nidai-Sama, the title of Kyoshu passed to the couple's daughter, Itsuki Okada, who came to be called Sandai Kyoshu-Sama (Third Spiritual Leader) by the faithful until her abdication and replacement on the seat by her nephew, Yoichi Okada, now Yondai Kyoshu-Sama (Fourth Spiritual Leader).
 Sandai-Sama was responsible for establishing the Sanguetsu Academy, which works to improve the Japanese flower arranging technique of ikebana for the Messianic Church.
 Yoichi is Okada's grandson, and he has a son, Masaaki, who is also active in the church leadership.

 Okada’s second daughter, Miya Yoshioka (Miya-sama) was born in 1925 as officially became a member of the Okada Official Spiritual Lineage in 1975.
-Also demonstrating exceptional ability in the ceramic arts and ikebana (art of flower arrangement), she held a love for the arts throughout her life until she passed away in 2017 at the age of 91.
+Also demonstrating exceptional ability in the ceramic arts and ikebana (art of flower arrangement), she held a love for the arts throughout her life until she died in 2017 at the age of 91.

 Okasa’s fourth son, Kunihiro Okada was born in 1932 and assumed his position in Okada’s Official Spiritual Lineage in 1975.
 Inheriting Okada’s ability in the arts, he demonstrated outstanding sensibility in fields such as metal craft and ceramics.